livingstonlarus/runic/README.md

-# Codex - AI-Powered Context & Memory Toolset
+# Runic - AI-Powered Context & Memory Toolset

-Codex is a powerful toolset designed to enhance AI-assisted development by providing intelligent documentation management and persistent project memory capabilities.
-It helps AI coding assistants better understand your project context by automatically fetching, processing, and organizing documentation from various sources, while maintaining a structured memory of project-specific preferences and decisions.
+Runic is an open-source framework that enhances Large Language Models (LLMs) through with Long-Term Memory (LTM) and Retrieval-Augmented Generation (RAG) layers.
+By implementing these capabilities as distinct, interoperable layers, Runic enables LLMs to retain context, adapt over time, and access up-to-date information.
+While it particularly shines in enhancing AI coding assistants with intelligent documentation management and persistent project memory, its versatile architecture makes it suitable for any AI application requiring structured knowledge retention and contextual awareness - from content generation to decision support systems.

 It's inspired by [Cursor Docs Symbol](https://docs.cursor.com/context/@-symbols/@-docs) and by [Cline Memory Bank](https://github.com/nickbaumann98/cline_docs/blob/main/prompting/custom%20instructions%20library/cline-memory-bank.md).